From San Francisco

 Pier 41, Fisherman’s Wharf

-The shortest route is to walk up the Northridge Trail (trail head at Ayala Cove dock area), the trail starts off with 140 trail stairs, turn left when you reach the paved Perimeter Road and travel approximately one mile along the road to the USIS.
+The shortest route is to walk up the Northridge Trail (trail head at Ayala Cove dock area), the trail starts off with 144 trail stairs, turn left when you reach the paved Perimeter Road and travel approximately one mile along the road to the USIS.
 The USIS is on the left side and there are signs to direct you down the hill into the site.
-If a member in your party needs assistance getting to the site, please contact Angel Island State Park at (415) 435-1915.

 To avoid the stairs walk towards the Visitor Center in Ayala Cove and follow the road up the hill, turning left when the road 'T's, the walk is approximately 1.5 miles.